Dota2ProTips

 Basically, same situation as Tundra.
 BUT, I don't know yet who will be their offlaner (DM or Noticed).
 Just think about it: If Noticed is back and they win or take top 3 at the 1Win Essence Season 1, the community will say, "Well, I told you that Noticed is a better fit than DM, blah blah blah."
 The same way I did in the aftermath of Wallachia.

 If they lose and don't even break in the top 5, it means that patch DESTROYED their playstyle.
 So, I can't wait to see what they will bring to the table.
+UPDATE: Team Yandex withdrew from the tournament :(

 PARIVISION